Goop² Documentation

 local body, err = goop.http.get("https://api.example.com/data")

-Only http:// and https:// URLs are allowed.
-Requests to private/loopback addresses are blocked (SSRF protection with DNS pinning).
-Limited to 3 requests per invocation, 1 MB max response size.
+Only http:// and https:// URLs allowed.
+Private/loopback addresses blocked (SSRF protection).
+Limited to 3 requests per invocation, 1 MB max response.

 goop.json